-For students taking the Doctor of Philosophy program in the College of Communication Arts and Sciences, there are four options—Audiology and Speech Sciences, Communication, Information and Media, and Retailing.
-The Information and Media Ph.D.
-Program, offered jointly by the Department of Advertising, Public Relations, and Retailing, the School of Journalism, and the Department of Telecommunication, Information Studies and Media, is administered by the College of Communication Arts and Sciences.
+For students taking the Doctor of Philosophy program in the College of Communication Arts and Sciences, there are three options—Communicative Sciences and Disorders, Communication, and Information and Media.
+The Information and Media Ph.D., is an interdisciplinary degree offered jointly by the Department of Advertising and Public Relations, the School of Journalism, and the Department of Media and Information.
 Further information regarding doctoral study in the College of Communication Arts and Sciences may be obtained from the College office or from the five academic unit offices.

 In addition to meeting the requirements of the university, students must meet the requirements specified below.

 For admission to regular status, at least a 3.00 undergraduate and graduate grade–point average normally is required.
 The student's undergraduate and graduate records must have been established at institutions of high caliber.
 In some cases a student with an average less than 3.00, but not less than 2.50, may be admitted for one semester on provisional status.

 The total number of course credits in the program and the areas to be covered in the comprehensive examination will be determined by each individual student's guidance committee.